bowang-lab/simATAC/Docs/tutorial.md

 [1] 0
 ```

-simATACEstimate function estimates the models' parameters, and if the verbose variable is TRUE (default value), it prints the progress of the estimation process.
+simATACEstimate() function estimates the models' parameters, and if the verbose variable is TRUE (default value), it prints the progress of the estimation process.
+To summarize:
-1. Library size parameters are estimated by fitting a Gaussian mixture model to the log-transformed of library size.
+1. Library size parameters are estimated by fitting a Gaussian mixture model to the log-transformed of cells' library sizes.
 2. The proportion of cells having a non-zero count within each bin is calculated from the input count matrix (non-zero cell proportion).
-3. The polynomial regression function parameters are estimated by fitting a quadratic function to the relationship between bin means and bin non-zero cell proportions.
+3. A quadratic function is fitted to the relationship between bin means and bin non-zero cell proportions.

-All estimated model parameters are stored in the simATACCount object.
+All estimated model parameters are stored in a simATACCount object.

 The default value for the nBins parameter is associated with the number of bins for human species, which depends on the genome's length. nBins parameter varies for different species and will be adjusted based on the input count matrix when running the simATACSimulate() function.